arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/software/ml.md

 # AI, ML, and DL Frameworks

+TBD

 TensorRT — An SDK for high-performance deep learning inference, includes a deep learning inference optimizer and runtime that delivers low latency and high throughput for inference applications

 NVIDIA Triton™ Inference Server — An open-source inference serving software that helps standardize model deployment and execution, delivering fast and scalable AI in production